Italian Aesculapian snake

-The Italian Aesculapian snake (Zamenis lineatus) is a species of snake in the Colubridae family.
+The Italian Aesculapian snake (Zamenis lineatus) is a species of snake in the subfamily Colubrinae of the family Colubridae.
+The species is native to parts of Italy.

-Geographic range
+Geographic distribution

-Z. lineatus is endemic to southern Italy and Sicily.
+Zamenis lineatus is native to southern Italy and Sicily.
 The northern limit of its geographical range is the Province of Caserta in the west and the Province of Foggia in the east.
 It is absent from the Salentine Peninsula (Salento), which is the "heel" of the "boot" of Italy.